ncatlab/nlab-content/pages/4645.md

 1. Why are these formulas what they are?
 What is the general abstract concept of an $\infty$-connection?
 What are its defining abstract properties?

-A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in an (∞,1)-topos]] to aspects of which we are here giving the introduction.
+A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in an (∞,1)-topos]].
 Here in this introduction we will not go into the full abstract theory, but using classical tools we get pretty close.
 What we describe is a generalization of the concept of [[parallel transport]] to [[higher parallel transport]].
 As we shall see, this is naturally expressed in terms of [[∞-anafunctor]]s out of [[path n-groupoid]]s.
-(In the full theory these arise canonically in the context of an [[c-connected (∞,1)-topos]] in the form of the [[schreiber:path ∞-groupoid]]).
+This reflects how the full abstract theory arises in the context of an [[∞-connected (∞,1)-topos]] that comes canonically with a notion of [[schreiber:path ∞-groupoid]]s.

-We start by reviewing the classical theory of [[connection on a bundle]] in a way that will make its generalization to higher connections relatively straightforward in
+We being below the discussion of $\infty$-connection by reviewing the classical theory of [[connection on a bundle]] in a way that will make its generalization to higher connections relatively straightforward:

 * [Connections on principal bundles](#ConnectionOnPrincipalBundle).

-In the analogous we we can then describe certain classes of [[connections on a 2-bundle]] including the notion of [[connection on a bundle gerbe]] in
+In an analogous way we we can then describe certain classes of [[connections on a 2-bundle]] -- subsuming the notion of [[connection on a bundle gerbe]] -- in

 * [Connections on 2-bundles](#ConnectionOn2Bundle).